musatirgithub/Max-Challenge/README.md

 ## The challenge
-Project aims to display my public github projects.
+Project aims to display an HTML & CSS training info page

 ## Problem Statement

-- Develop an app which  withdraw my public repos from github API, display them, allow users to search, filter and sort my projects.
+- Develop an app which shows a homepage for HTML & CSS training and by clicking a link, user should be able to reach a daily schedule page.
 <hr>